PracticeDaily21/PracticeDaily21/README.md

 I bring years of experience as a data-driven analyst, with analytical skills and hands-on experience applying Microsoft Excel, SQL, R and Python.
 With a math/stat/IT background, my expert focuses on data analytics, data science, and machine learning.
 I graduated with a Math major for Bachelor's degree and completed my Master degree in Applied Analytics, with practical projects solving real-world problems.

 ### My Hobbies:
-- 👀 I’m interested in learning, speaking, reading, laughing and sleeping as well.
+- I’m like learning and speaking.
 I favor delicious food, outdoor activities and party with friends.

 #### Possibly in future, Becoming a self-taught Software Engineer / Full-Stack Web Developer, no idea we'll see.